 These private sector grants typically have very specific eligibility criteria but you can expect generous financial assistance if you meet their criteria.

 When you are looking for financial assistance for your college education, don’t stop at scholarships.
 Grants are a great source for getting much-needed free financial aid towards your higher education goals.
+Take advantage of them and use grants to fund your education!

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!